cockroachdb/docs/data-definition.md

 ## Indexes

 Indexes are used to quickly locate data without having to look through every row of a table.
 They can be created during table creation ([`CREATE TABLE`](create-table.html)) or separately using the [`CREATE INDEX`](create-index.html) statement.
-During table creation, indexes are automatically created for the primary key of a table and any columns with a unique constraint.
+During table creation, the primary key and column with the `UNIQUE` constraint are automatically indexed.

 Other index-related SQL statements: